Gone with the Wind (novel): Biographical background and publication

-Born in 1900 in Atlanta, Margaret Mitchell was a Southerner and writer throughout her life.
+Born in 1900 in Atlanta, Margaret (Peggy) Mitchell was a Southerner and writer throughout her life.
 She grew up hearing stories about the American Civil War and the Reconstruction from her Irish-American grandmother, Annie Fitzgerald Stephens, who had endured its suffering while living on the family plantation, Rural Home.
 Her forceful and intellectual mother, Maybelle Stephens Mitchell, was a suffragist who fought for the rights of women to vote.

 As a young woman, Mitchell found love with an army lieutenant.
 He was killed in World War I, and she would carry his memory for the remainder of her life.
-After studying at Smith College for a year during which time her mother died from the 1918 pandemic flu, Mitchell returned to Atlanta.
+After studying at Smith College for a year, during which time her mother died from the 1918 pandemic flu, Mitchell returned to Atlanta.
 She married, but her husband was an abusive bootlegger.
-Mitchell took a job writing feature articles for the Atlanta Journal at a time when Atlanta debutantes of her class did not work.
-After divorcing her first husband, she married again to a man who shared her interest in writing and literature.
+She took a job writing feature articles for the Atlanta Journal at a time when Atlanta debutantes of her class did not work.
+After divorcing her first husband, she married again to a man who shared her interest in writing and literature, John Marsh.
 He had been the best man at her first wedding.

 Margaret Mitchell began writing Gone with the Wind in 1926 to pass the time while recovering from a slow-healing injury from an auto crash.
 In April 1935, Harold Latham of Macmillan, an editor looking for new fiction, read her manuscript and saw that it could be a best-seller.
 After Latham agreed to publish the book, Mitchell worked for another six months checking the historical references and rewriting the opening chapter several times.
-Mitchell and her husband John Marsh, a copy editor by trade, edited the final version of the novel.
+Mitchell and her husband, John Marsh, a copy editor by trade, edited the final version of the novel.
 Mitchell wrote the book's final moments first and then wrote the events that led to them.
 Gone with the Wind was published in June 1936.